HeardLibrary/workshops/GithubPages/readme.md

 Friday, April 3, 2015

-_Ramona Ramero, Suellen Stringer-Hye, Jodie Gambill_
+_Ramona Romero, Suellen Stringer-Hye, Jodie Gambill_

 GitHub pates are hosted for free through Github so anyone who has a GitHub account can creat a personal website or website for a GitHub project.
 We'll take a look at using GitHub pages to create a simple website and then using Jekyll, a GitHub plugin, we'll look at how to create templates that make managing your website much easier.